Mjmalin/WordleSolver/README.md

 ![image](./wordlepic13.png)

 The program would solve on the next guess if you chose "light".
-Since the "average group size" was >1, the prorgram was not guaranteed to get the answer on the third guess, however (again, more on this soon).
+Since the "average group size" was >1, it was not guaranteed to get the answer on the third guess, however (again, more on this soon).

 ![image](./wordlepic11.png)
 *Wordle from 7/22/24*